microchip-pic-avr-solutions/epc9153-power-sync-buck-acmc/readme.md

 ###### PLEASE NOTE:
 PROPORTIONAL CONTROLLERS ARE BY DEFAULT UNSTABLE AND NOT SUITED TO REGULATE THE OUTPUT OF A POWER SUPPLY UNDER NORMAL OPERATING CONDITIONS.
 DURING A PLANT MEASUREMENT IT IS MANDATORY THAT INPUT VOLTAGE AND LOAD REMAIN STABLE AND DO NOT CHANGE.

-FOR MORE INFORMATION ABOUT HOW TO CONDUCT A POWER PLANT MEASUREMENT, PLEASE READ THE SECTIONS IN THE PowerSmart&trade; DCLD USER GUIDE.
+FOR MORE INFORMATION ABOUT HOW TO CONDUCT A POWER PLANT MEASUREMENT, PLEASE REFER TO SECTION 6.1 OF THE PowerSmart&trade; DCLD USER GUIDE.

 _________________________________________________
 (c) 2020, Microchip Technology Inc.